 There may be some scenarios where Snagit's auto-scroll capture method will not work.
 Conflicting third party utilities, unsupported browsers or applications, hardware drivers, and security software are some examples that could impede the auto-scroll functionality in Snagit.
 Below are some steps to try in these situations.

-Snagit 13 introduces a whole new way of capturing content that extends beyond what is visible on your screen - panoramic capture.
+Snagit 13 and later introduces a whole new way of capturing content that extends beyond what is visible on your screen - panoramic capture.
 If the auto-scroll method is failing or producing undesirable results, give the panoramic capture a try.

 Try a different browser